How Many Get a BBL [Statistics, Trends, Risks]

 • The average cost of a BBL surgery in America is $7,231.

 But we wanted a closer estimate of the price in America.
-So we sourced all the prices from all available cosmec surgical companies in the biggest US cities.
-Then we listed the lowest, and highest price.
+So we sourced all the prices from all available Cosmec surgical companies in the biggest US cities.
+Then we listed the lowest and highest prices.
 We also summarized and calculated the average price across all the companies.

 RankCityLowestHighestAverageCounted ↓